shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

     * `GeneSet_file.u.gs` - user provided geneset file
       * Please note `TRUE` or `FALSE` in `header.gs` if there is a header in the gene set file.

+## Generating Enriched Signature Table(s)

 Once these files are input in the script it can be run in its entirety.
 The script consists of reading the files and correcting for any formatting issues, generating groups based off of the meta file, and running through the signal-to-noise calculation.
 Based off the groups found in the meta file, an enriched signatures table will be made for each combination of the groupings and writen to a file containing the group names being compared.

+# Prepping the R Shiny App

+Similar to generating the Enriched Signatures Table, the Shiny App requires just a few user inputs and it can be up and running.